 Tests may include:

-- Colposcopy —a lighted, magnifying instrument is used to examine the cervix
+- Colposcopy —a lighted scope is used to view the cervix

-- Biopsy —removal of a sample of cervical tissue for testing
+- Biopsy —a sample of cervical tissue or lymph nodes is removed for testing

 - CT scan

 The exam and test results will be used for staging.
 This will outline how far and fast the cancer has spread.